kenneth-fung/music-academy-orbital/README.md

 ### UI Improvements

 **Based on feedback after user test:**

 - Course/Lessons tabs not immediately obvious
-  - try greyjng out inactive tab
+  - try greying out inactive tab
   - try fixing tabs to top of page while scrolling

 - Add ‘+ New Course’ button to navbar for tutors

 - Course content description should have a few sections (improve template for tutors)
   - Language the course is in
   - Features: 9 lessons, 24 downloadable resources, 78 students
   - What will you learn from this course?
   - Prerequisites to taking this course

 - Course image banner should also be present on course page, probably behind the course title
   - in course edit page, add an example card to show off what the course’s card looks like during editing

 - Centralize pagination buttons on ‘courses’ page

 - Home Page
   - New User (no account)
     - should see the “Welcome” and search bar that are currently there